mattrosi/WP16/outline.md

 ## Surveyed Appliance Desire

+### Method
 - we provide an estimate of post-electrification appliance ownership using the survey responses
-- for low electricity-access areas, add the population currently owning a given appliance to the population that doesn't currently own one but claims that they will buy
+- for households that don't currently own an appliance, we
+- of the households that do not own an appliance, what fraction of them state a preference to buy one if electricity is available
+- these potential purchases provide one estimate of latent demand

+### Results
 - This should be relatively constant over access types but our data do not show that
 - surveyed appliance desire provides a larger estimate for eventual